bioboot/rstudio_test/README.md

 # Using Git and GitHub with RStudio

-## Setting up Git with RStudio
+## 1. Setting up Git with RStudio
-Prior to using Git with RStudio you should install git using the appropriate method for your type of computer platform.
+> Prior to using Git with RStudio you should install git using the appropriate method for your type of computer platform.
 See: http://git-scm.com/downloads

-Once installed you'll need to activate git within RStudio on your system by following these steps in RStudio itself:
+Once you have git installed you'll need to activate it within RStudio by following these steps in RStudio itself:

 Click **Tools > Global Options** then select the **Git/SVN** tab and click **Enable version control interface for RStudio projects**.

 ![img1](http://www.datasurg.net/wp-content/uploads/2015/07/1.jpg)

-Ensure the path to the Git executable is correct.
+If you are on Windows please ensure that the path to the Git executable is correct.
 This is particularly important in Windows where it may not default correctly (e.g. C:/Program Files (x86)/Git/bin/git.exe).

+## XXX
 Now hit, **Create RSA Key**.

 ![img2](http://www.datasurg.net/wp-content/uploads/2015/07/2_rsa.jpg)